-Migraines are less common than tension headaches and are usually felt as a severe, throbbing pain at the front or side of the head in around 70% of the patients.
-Accompanying symptoms may include nausea, vomiting and increased sensitivity to light or sound.
+Migraines are less common than tension headaches and are usually felt as a severe, throbbing pain at the front or side of the head in around 70% of people.
+Accompanying symptoms may include nausea, vomiting, and increased sensitivity to light or sound.

 Migraines are believed to be associated with inflammation and swelling of the arteries in and outside of the brain

 As migraines can be very debilitating and long lasting, some people end up bedridden or struggling to go to work.
 The frequency of these headaches can vary from two to four times per month to a couple of times per year.

 Each episode may last for between four hours to several days.
 Many of the migraine patients also experience an aura a few minutes before the onset of the actual headache.
 The aura can include visual disturbances or hearing hallucinations.

 A recent review compared the published literature on the effectiveness of spinal manipulation, acupuncture and medication in the treatment of tension type headache and migraine headaches.
 Manual therapy involving Physiotherapy and Chiropractic manipulation was found to be more effective than pharmacological treatments for patients with tension type headache and migraine headache